axelvaldez/radical-companies/_posts/rfiction/2023-03-04-sparked-by-greed.markdown

  <div class="_speakera">But the Mission is the first step in getting to the Impact&hellip;</div>
  <div class="_speakerb">You are smart, but you are not that smart.
 Can you falsify what you just said?
 Are you being a scientist or a boss?</div>
  <div class="_speakera">Well, look, I am always a&hellip;</div>
  <div class="_speakerb">I&lsquo;ve been a boss longer than you have, and that statement screams &rsquo;boss&lsquo; to me.
 We cannot afford to create obstacles for people to join the team and creating a &rsquo;solid Mission&lsquo; is creating an obstacle.
 Many people will ignore it because they want to work with you, they want to learn from you.
-But it is an obstacle that get bigger and bigger over time, until they quit or submit to it.</div>
+But it is an obstacle that get bigger and bigger over time, until they quit to get away from it or submit to it and we all lose.</div>
- <div class="_speakerb"></div>

 <h1>Trust Agreements</h1>
  <p>They had talked about what Th&uacute;y knew about Trust Relationship, and they were now working through one they found online.
 They would then be ready to ask future potential <span class="_paradigm">rHEALTH</span> to go through it, add their piece, and modifiy as needed.</div>